Vaan530/ESP32-Cam-mod-for-Voron/README.md

 # ESP32-Cam Mod For Voron V2

 This is a webcam mod for Voron V2.
-This project is still under development.
+This project is currently under development.

 ---